5 Examples of Excellent SaaS Customer Referral Programs (+What Referral SaaS To Use)

 People trust their friends and family (even strangers online) when it comes to making purchasing decisions.
 84% of consumers say they completely or somewhat trust their friends and/or family’s reviews of a product or service.
 In this day and age, nobody simply enlists a service without conducting online research into the company.

-Software as a service (SaaS) has become ubiquitous, and thus the market is flooded with competition.
+Software as a service (SaaS) has become ubiquitous, and thus the market is full of competition.
 How do you increase positive word-of-mouth referrals concerning your company’s services?
-How can you make customers incentivized to recommend your service to others?
+How can you incentivize customers to recommend your service to others?

-Let us touch upon five of the most successful customer referral programs for SaaS companies in recent history, and what methods worked for them.
+Let us touch upon five successful customer referral programs for SaaS in recent history, and what methods worked for them.
+We will try to inspire you with your upcoming SaaS referral programs and recommend a referral software for SaaS.
+Customer referral program ideas are waiting for you!

 What is a referral program?

-A referral program is simply the implementation of a system that gets previous and existing customers or clients to inform potential customers or clients that your services are worth using.
+A referral program is simply a system that gets customers to inform others that your services are worth using.
 It is them saying “Hey, I bought from these guys, and you should too!”

-An astonishing 84% of business-to-business transactions are conducted at the behest of a referral.
+An astonishing 84% of business-to-business transactions become possible at the behest of a referral.

 Starting up your own customer referral program, without hassling your customers, can seem like a challenging endeavor.
 How do you get your customers to do your own job for you?

-Referred leads are more likely to convert to customers at a rate of 30% compared to plainly marketed leads.
+When customers refer, those leads are more likely to convert to customers at a rate of 30%!
 Take a look at these five examples of SaaS companies that have seen their revenues explode due to their extraordinary customer referral programs:

 Dropbox, the cloud-based storage service, is hardly a sexy SaaS company.
 Yet, amazingly, they went from 100,000 users in 2008 to over 4,000,000 in just 15 months.
 That is a 3900% increase in users in less than a year and a half!
 And, Dropbox kept on going, with a 60% growth in users in 2010.

-What built this currently valued $10 billion SaaS empire?
+What built this SaaS empire that currently costs $10 billion?
 It is so simple that it’s painful.
 Look below:

 Dropbox did not do anything novel, but by incentivizing users with an increase in personal product value, they were able to engage their existing users’ word-of-mouth value and bypass the expense of traditional advertising, thus saving on marketing costs.